jyhong836/jyhong.gitlab.io/content/publication/ondynamic.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *The 35th AAAI Conference on Artifical Intelligence*" publication_short = "In *AAAI'21*"
+publication = "ArXiv"
+publication_short = "preprint"

 # Abstract and optional shortened version.
-abstract = "Protecting privacy in gradient-based learning has become increasingly critical as more sensitive information is being used.
-Many existing solutions seek to protect the sensitive gradients by constraining the overall privacy cost within a constant budget, where the protection is hand-designed and empirically calibrated to boost the utility of the resulting model.
-However, it remains challenging to choose the proper protection adapted for specific constraints so that the utility is maximized.
-To this end, we propose a novel *Learning-to-Protect* algorithm that automatically learns a model-based protector from a set of non-private learning tasks.
-The learned protector can be applied to private learning tasks to improve utility within the specific privacy budget constraint.
-Our empirical studies on both synthetic and real datasets demonstrate that the proposed algorithm can achieve a superior utility with a given privacy constraint and generalize well to new private datasets distributed differently as compared to the hand-designed competitors." abstract_short = "We propose a novel *Learning-to-Protect* algorithm that automatically learns a model-based protector from a set of non-private learning tasks."
+abstract = "Protecting privacy in learning while maintaining the model performance has become increasingly critical in many applications that involve sensitive data.
+Private Gradient Descent (PGD) is a commonly used private learning framework, which noises gradients based on the Differential Privacy protocol.
+Recent studies show that *dynamic privacy schedules* of decreasing noise magnitudes can improve loss at the final iteration, and yet theoretical understandings of the effectiveness of such schedules and their connections to optimization algorithms remain limited.
+In this paper, we provide comprehensive analysis of noise influence in dynamic privacy schedules to answer these critical questions.
+We first present a dynamic noise schedule minimizing the utility upper bound of PGD, and show how the noise influence from each optimization step collectively impacts utility of the final model.
+Our study also reveals how impacts from dynamic noise influence change when momentum is used.
+We empirically show the connection exists for general non-convex losses, and the influence is greatly impacted by the loss curvature." abstract_short = "We analyze the convergence of private gradient descent using dyanmic schedules."

 # Featured image thumbnail (optional)
 image_preview = ""